 ASAs are advantageous for companies as, unlike CLNs, they don’t have to pay interest on the funds received.
 In addition, the funds don’t have to be repaid.
 From the investor’s perspective, they have the right to receive shares at a discount, and in addition they can often benefit from the tax advantages available under the Enterprise Investment Scheme and Seed Enterprise Investment Scheme.

-Under an ASA, the investor provides finance to a start-up in return for the right to purchase shares in the company at a later date, often when the company seeks its first round of equity funding.
+Under an ASA, the investor provides finance to a start-up in return for the right to purchase shares in the company later, often when the company seeks its first round of equity funding.

 Because the shares are not issued immediately, there’s no need to carry out a valuation of the company in order to calculate the share price.
 The terms of the ASA will allow the investor the right to receive shares at a discount from the price offered to later investors.